xMartin/php-introduction/05_a_real_application.md

   date: 2015-02-17 21:00
   ```

 If you wonder, what that gibberish text is, it's called ["Lorem Ipsum"](http://en.wikipedia.org/wiki/Lorem_ipsum).
-It's used as a palceholder because I didn't come up with something more creative.
+It's used as a placeholder because I didn't come up with something more creative.

 Just save that into a file called `events.yml` in your project's  directory.
 Change the titles and descriptions, if you like.